 We are part of the original Nelson family of candy makers originally established in Lowell Massachusetts who had shops in Lowell, Chelmsford and at Hampton Beach in New Hampshire.
 The Nelsons also have been selling at fairs throughout New England since the early 1900's.
 When I was just 15 years young I started working with one of my uncles at the flea markets.
 I remember he would pick my brother and I up at 5:00 in the morning on Sundays and we would head all the way down to Grafton Massachusetts to sell our homemade fudge.
-A couple of years later in 1984 just after graduating high school I started helping my Dad at the Deerfield Fair in New Hampshire working behind the booth each year along with my siblings selling his famous homemade peanut brittle.
+A couple of years later in 1984 just after graduating high school I started helping my Dad at the Deerfield Fair in New Hampshire working behind the booth each year along with my siblings selling our family's famous homemade peanut brittle.
 I have worked there every year since.
 In 1991, I found myself without a full time job as the company I worked for was shutting down, I sort of fell into the candy business and began the process of learning the trade with the help of my Dad.
 Together we worked making candy in my grandfather's candy kitchen.
 We made Barley sugar candy using antique molds.
-We made peanut brittle and candies for the fairs using my great grandfather's original copper kettles.
+We made peanut brittle and candies for the fairs using my great grandfather's original recipes in his original copper kettles.

-Our family is no longer affiliated with the Wilton location nor are they associated with the Deerfield Fair or any of the New England fairs or events in which the family has an association with, present or past.
+Our family is no longer affiliated with the Wilton location nor are they associated with the Deerfield Fair, or any fairs or events in which our family has an association with.

 Pictured above is my Dad and I.

 Some Family History